MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] automatically detects any changes to *web.config* files and applies the new configuration settings.
 You do not have to restart the computer or the IIS server for changes to take effect.

 A website can contain several virtual directories and subdirectories, with *web.config* files in each one. [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] apps inherit configuration settings from *web.config* files at higher levels in the URL path.
 The hierarchical *web.config* file settings apply to all [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] apps below them in the hierarchy.
-Setting a different configuration in a *web.config* file lower in the hierarchy overrides the higher file.
+Setting a different configuration in a *web.config* file lower in the hierarchy overrides the settings in the higher file.

 For example, if you specify `debug="true"` in *www.microsoft.com/aaa/web.config*, any app in the *aaa* folder or in any subfolder of *aaa* inherits that setting, except if one of those apps overrides the setting with its own *web.config* file.

 ## Publish to IIS in debug mode using the file system

 There are different ways to publish apps to IIS.
-These steps show how to create and use a debug Publish profile by using the file system.
+These steps show how to create and deploy a debug Publish profile using the file system.
 To do this, you must be running Visual Studio as an administrator.

 > [!IMPORTANT]
 >  If you change your code or rebuild, you must repeat these steps to republish.